Flowm/argos-research.github.io/pages/argOS/sim-coupling.md

 and add additional simulators to the coupler.

 # Open points
-- Implement classes for modules, which can be inherited
 - S/A VMs are not integrated into the SimCoupler
 - Logging routine is missing